 • Hear directly from LPs and GPs on what defines outperformance in private credit.

-Michela Bariletti, Chief Credit Officer, Phoenix Group
+Michela Bariletti, Chief Credit Officer, Standard Life

 Eamon Ray, Head of Private Credit and Alternative Income, USS